indexphonemica/data/README.md

 ### `notes`

 `notes` stores notes relevant to the doculect entry.
-(For TODOs, add the literal string TODO.)

 ### `phonemes`